microsoft/vstest-docs/RFCs/0031-Multi-Test-Run-Finalization.md

     }
 }
 ```
 Interface provides callbacks from Multi Test Run Finalization process.
-For every finalization process `HandleMultiTestRunFinalizationComplete` will be called once and will provide last chunk or all data attachments.
-During finalization process `HandleFinalisedAttachments` can be invoked several times providing data attachments that are already processed.
-Method `HandleMultiTestRunFinalizationProgress` will be invoked every time when `progressReporter` is used by `IDataCollectorAttachments` implementation and will provide information about current collector: progress, uris and index of collector.
-Additionally event will contain also number of collectors.
+For every such process `HandleMultiTestRunFinalizationComplete` will be called once and will provide last chunk or all data collector attachments.
+During finalization process `HandleFinalisedAttachments` can be invoked several times providing data collector attachments that are already processed.
+Method `HandleMultiTestRunFinalizationProgress` will be invoked every time when `progressReporter` is used by `IDataCollectorAttachmentProcessor` implementation and will provide information about current collector: progress, uris and index of collector.
+Additionally event will contain also number of processors.

-4. Use above logic to combine/merge data attachments for parallel test executions and VS scenarios (e.g. `Run All Tests`, `Analyze Code Coverage for All Tests`).
-In case of `Analyze Code Coverage for All Tests` VS will use `vstest.console` in Design Mode and merge all code coverage reports.
+4. Use above logic to reprocess data collector attachments for parallel test executions and VS scenarios (e.g. `Run All Tests`, `Analyze Code Coverage for All Tests`).
+In case of `Analyze Code Coverage for All Tests` VS will use `vstest.console` in a variation of design mode and merge all code coverage reports.
 VS will show full code coverage report for all test projects.

 5. When [dotnet test](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test) command is used to execute unit tests in a given solution, new console app `Orchestrator` will be executed.
   * `Orchestrator` for every project inside solution will start `dotnet test` command, using `Process` with output redirected.
 Output for every project will be printed to stdout with some mutex to not mix output from children.